 As a more realistic goal, owning a piece of property in your early 30s may be the target to shoot for.
-That target is indeed a popular one and the vast majority of first time home owners fall in that age bracket.
-After a little under a decade in the work force, salaries typically reach a home purchasing level around age 30.
-While that salary amount is true for most, the great variable is the kind of debt that must be paid and early mistakes at 20 can cause payment troubles still at 30.
+That target is indeed a popular one and the vast majority of first-time home-owners fall in that age bracket.
+After a little under a decade in the workforce, salaries typically reach a home purchasing level around age 30.
+While that salary amount is true for most, the great variable is the kind of debt that must be paid, and early mistakes at 20 can cause payment troubles still at 30.

 There are a number of pitfalls at an early age that can beckon spending when saving is probably the better idea for future financial health.
 One of the biggest is assuming that your parents and you can live the same kind of lifestyle.
 Don’t forget that it took years of working to reach the salary level your parents are working at.
-With that salary level comes luxuries that you at your entry level salary cannot afford.
-You too will most likely reach that level, but not first thing out of school.
+With that salary level comes luxuries that you at your entry-level salary cannot afford.
+You too will most likely reach that level, but not the first thing out of school.

 Another key item that young people spend a lot of money on is a fancy car.
-Through the ever-growing lease market, young people can afford high-end cars at affordable monthly payments, but that money spent ends in no ownership in the vehicle and no lasting positive affect on personal finances.
+Through the ever-growing lease market, young people can afford high-end cars at affordable monthly payments, but that money spent ends in no ownership of the vehicle and no lasting positive effect on personal finances.
 To achieve real estate goals later in life, that money can be better spent saving for a down payment or for investing.

 The key thing to remember is that everything you do with your finances in your 20s will affect your financial future, especially in your 30s as you start thinking about owning your first home.
-Your credit rating, your savings level, your amount of debt and everything else that goes into your financial history affects your ability to buy that first home.
+Your credit rating, your savings level, your amount of debt, and everything else that goes into your financial history affect your ability to buy that first home.
 Planning early can save headaches later with some sound financial planning at a young age.